DareDrone/retail-kpi-dashboard/README.md

 ### Why CSV instead of a live database connection
 The data was loaded directly from CSV into Power BI rather than via an ODBC database connection.
-This was a deliberate choice for portability — the CSV approach means anyone can download the repository and open the dashboard immediately without configuring a local database.
+This was a deliberate choice for portability (the CSV approach means anyone can download the repository and open the dashboard immediately without configuring a local database).
 In a production environment, I would connect Power BI directly to a live MySQL or PostgreSQL database with scheduled refresh, which is the approach I use in my professional work.